The Zit Remedy: Role in Degrassi

 The Zit Remedy first appear as a band in "Parent's Night", the twelfth episode of the first season of Degrassi Junior High.
 At this point, "Everybody Wants Something" was not performed, and the band are seen excitedly creating tuneless noise, much to the amusement of some and chagrin of others.
 The song makes its debut in the following episode, "Revolution!".
 Early in the second season, Wheels' parents and Ms. Avery (Michelle Goodeve) decide he must concentrate on improving his marks, and he is forced to give up on the band in the meantime.
 During this time, they replace him with new student Simon Dexter (Michael Carry), who they discover playing bass in the school auditorium, though he is never seen performing with them.
 By the time Wheels is able to perform with the band again, Snake's mom makes him take classical guitar lessons after school.
-In the second season finale, Joey is informed he is being held back, which makes him depressed and prompts him to withdraw from the band.
+In the second-season finale, Joey is informed he is being held back, which makes him depressed and prompts him to withdraw from the band.
 He returns in time to perform "Everybody Wants Something" for the graduation dance.

-In the third season premiere, Wheels decides to record a demo with the band instead of seeing a movie with his parents.
+In the third-season premiere, Wheels decides to record a demo with the band instead of seeing a movie with his parents.
 When returning home from recording the demo, he discovers his parents were killed in a collision with a drunk driver.
 Angry and withdrawn, he rejects a copy of the demo tape from Joey by throwing it against the wall.
 Throughout the third season, Joey tries in vain to promote the tape, The Zit Remedy: LIVE!, to other students and eventually the local radio station CRAZ.
 Joey's girlfriend Caitlin Ryan, also owns a copy of the tape and listens to it, but throws it in the trash when he stands her up at the school dance.
 Later on, Wheels says he sold his bass and tells Joey that the band is a "joke" that will "never go anywhere".

 The band resumes activity in Degrassi High, where they change their name to The Zits and eventually film a music video for "Everybody Wants Something".
 Later in Degrassi High, Joey says he got a community television channel to air the video.
 The band is no longer mentioned after this, as Wheels' friendship with Joey and Snake continues to deteriorate.
-Wheels is sent to prison following his deadly drunk-driving accident in School's Out.
+Wheels is sent to prison following his deadly drunk-driving crash in School's Out.
 "Everybody Wants Something" is mentioned and sung multiple times in Degrassi: The Next Generation, including in the episode "Should I Stay Or Should I Go?", where Wheels briefly reunites with Joey and Snake.